vEnhance/1802/src/matrix.typ

 === One matrix

-Recall from @pop2 that if $T$ was the linear transformation for which
+Recall from the example in @sec-lintransf-def that if $T$ was the linear transformation for which
 $ T(ee_1) = vec(1,3) " and " T(ee_2) = vec(2,4) $
 then $ T( vec(50,70) ) = vec(190, 430). $
 We just now also saw that to encode $T$ as a matrix, we have